 Gina, thanks so much for being with us.

-Ms. GINA CAVALLARO (Army Times): Hi, Michele.
+GINA CAVALLARO: Hi, Michele.
 It's good to be here.

 NORRIS: Army Strong.
 What is the army trying to say with this new slogan?

 CAVALLARO: That's a good question, but they spent most of the week explaining that.
 They unveiled it on Monday at the Association of U.S. Army annual conference.
 What they're trying to say, according to the army leaders, is we are the strongest army in the world and that's because there's nothing stronger than a U.S. Army soldier.